 This sourdough election cake is an easy cake recipe that uses your sourdough starter.
 This traditional cake from American history is made with dried fruit, spices, buttermilk, brandy and molasses for a truly flavorufl cake!

-The other day a fan posted a link to a spectacular cake on our Sourdough Surprises Facebook page.
+The other day I stumbled across this really fun historical recipe for a sourdough cake called an “Election cake”.
 The cake happened to be a recipe for a traditional cake served in the early America’s during election time.
 And guess what, it features sourdough starter!
 I knew immediately that I was going to make this cake.
-I highly encourage you to take a look at this post by the Nourished Kitchen – it has a gorgeous tale of this cake (and our country’s) history.

-The cake turned out to be fun to make – two fermentation times, but rather simple.
+The cake turned out to be fun to make.
 The spices in here are great – cinnamon, nutmeg, coriander and allspice – and make for a really nice “warm” cake.
-I substituted currants for a 50/50 mix of cranberries and cherries.
 I love how this cake turned out – soft and fluffy, spicy, and chock full of bits of fruit.
 It doesn’t really need a frosting, but I am sure it would take one fabulously.
 I love how you can see little bits of where the starter didn’t get fully incorporated in.
 A mistake, sure, but it looks cool.
 I also feel like if you were to soak this cake in alcohol, it would be an awesome fruit cake!

 Please Vote.
 And always be nice to others (during election time, especially).

 - 1/4 cup mature, bubbly sourdough starter (100% hydration)